wiselenium/wiselenium/README.md

 #### Convenience methods
 A lot of convenient self-explanatory methods are provided:
 `findElement(Class elementClass, By by)`, `initElements(Class pageClass)`, `get(String url)`, `takeScreenShot(String fileName)`, `waitFor(long timeOutInSeconds)`, `getDriver()`.

-#### Storing the driver for the thread
-Not needed.
-The WiseTest base class automatically stores the driver at the WiseContext for you.

 # About the developers
 http://www.linkedin.com/in/andrericardoschaffer